paulknewton/pi-cloud-frame/README.md

 ![logo_medium](logo_medium.png)

 An icloud-powered digital frame running on a Raspberry Pi.
-Downloads a random sample of photos from your icloud account and displays them.
-Supports parallel slideshows, interactive menus, GPS/EXIF lookup and auto rotation via MPU-6050 accelerometers.
+Downloads a random sample of photos from your icloud account, crops them to the correct aspect ratio and displays them.
+Supports parallel slideshows, interactive menus, GPS/EXIF lookup and auto rotation via a MPU-6050 accelerometer.

 ## What is it?

 Like most people, I have a digitial photo frame at home.
 In my case, a beautiful Nixplay display that includes lots of fancy cloud integration.
-Photos can be uploaded remotely, synchronised from various sources.
+Photos can be uploaded remotely and synchronised from various sources.
 It even has its own email address!

 I am really happy with this frame.
 The display quality is excellent and for the most part, I haven't had any issues with it.

-But there were a few things that I really missed:
+But there were a few things that I really miss:
-* no icloud support - all of my photos are stored in the Apple icloud, but the only way to sync photos to Nixplay is to copy them to some other supported platform like Dropbox
+* no icloud support - all of my photos are stored in the Apple icloud, but the only way to sync photos to Nixplay is to copy them to some other supported platform like Dropbox.

 * no auto-cropping - the frame uses 16:9 aspect ratio while most of my photos are 3:2.
-I have to manually crop these to get them to fit the frame
+I have to manually crop these to get them to fit the frame.

 * no automatic syncing of new photos - all photos need to be manually pushed to the digital frame.
 This means more manual effort for adding new photos.
 And uploading the many 1000s of photos I have accumulated over the years is pretty much out of the question.
 (UDPATE: Nixplay now support [Dynamic Playlists](https://blog.nixplay.com/2018/10/nixplays-dynamic-playlists-explained) from Google Photos and Dropbox)

+All of this means that it becomes a bit of a pain to add photos to my photo frame.
+I end up leaving the same set of photos on endless rotation like some old MTV playlist, and all my other photos sit on a remote disk somewhere, gathering digital dust.

-This python code tries to address all of the limitations above.
-It downloads a random sample of photos from an icloud account (you can specify which album) and crops these to the correct aspect.
-The photos are periodically cleared out and refreshed as required.
-The photo display software is written in Qt5 and shows the photos in sequence.
-It also supports the idea of 'stacked' photo viewers (a list of slideshows that you can switch between).
+This python code tries to solve all of these problems and help to unlock my 1000s of digital photos.
+It downloads a random sample of photos from an icloud account (you can specify which album) and automatically crops these to the correct aspect ratio (based on the target photo frame).
+The photos are automatically transferred to a Nixplay frame (via Dropbox) or stored in a folder for access by a pi-cloud-frame (running on a Raspberry Pi).

+The photo display software runs on a Raspberry Pi connected to an official Pi display (although it could run on anything).
+The software supports simple photo slideshows, random shuffle but also lots of extras like:
+* 'Stacked' photo viewers to allow multiple slideshows to be setup in parallel.
+The user can jump between slideshows at any time by touching the screen.
+* Embedded custom widgets (currently a system dashboard, but others are in the pipeline such as a video player)
+* Auto-detect frame orientation and skip non-matching photos (landscape/portrait)
+* Interactively delete unwanted photos
+* Show meta-information about each photo (date, filename, location of GPS location)

 Everything runs on a Raspberry Pi attached to one of the official displays.
 But you can run this on any Linux box really.
 The download part can be used without the front-end application (e.g. to download icloud photos for other photos frames).